Kate Middleton News: Kate Chooses British Fashion And Values As Brexit Looms

 — Paulo Félix (@osint) March 16, 2017

-The royals’ influence, while considered to be “soft” diplomacy rather than the real thing present in bureaucrats negotiating sessions, is nevertheless hugely important as the Brexit process unfolds.
+The royals’ influence, while considered to be “soft” diplomacy rather than the real thing present in bureaucrats’ negotiating sessions, is nevertheless hugely important as the Brexit process unfolds.
 Their visible championship of all things British is just as important, and Kate knows exactly how to do it.

 Prince William & Kate Middleton News: Add Brexit Unofficial Ambassadors ..
 Related Articles: https://t.co/f67uCbTwEb